wowthisusernamelooksamazing/geoLR/README.md

 ## Main Features
 * geoLR is generic, allowing user-defined kernel functions, both uniform and non-uniform data.
-* AnchorNet works for datasets in arbitrary dimensions.
+* geoLR works for datasets in arbitrary dimensions.
-* AnchorNet does not require forming the kernel matrix and does not assume the matrix to be symmetric or square.
+* geoLR does not require forming the kernel matrix and does not assume the matrix to be symmetric or square.
 The algorithm computes low-rank factors given data and kernel function only.
-* The total complexity of AnchorNet is O(rN) for computing a rank-r approximaiton to an N-by-N kernel matrix.
+* The total complexity of geoLR is O(dr^2(M+N)) for computing a rank-r approximaiton to an M-by-N kernel matrix.

 ## Use
 geoLR is in active development (currently 1.0.0) and its interface may change.